 There was a great deal of profanity and casual usage of terms like depression that left a sour taste in my mouth.
 On top of that, Horowitz came across as a rather aggressive, abrasive person with little regard for how his words and actions might affect those around him.
 I understand that he’s facing pressures and challenges of running gigantic businesses that I will never understand (particularly during his “war periods”), and he certainly provided examples of when he was thoughtful towards other people (like paying for the medical treatments of the ex-CEO of a company he purchased).
 However, his approach to other people and evident lack of empathy is just not my style, nor something I enjoyed listening to for an entire audiobook.

 Too much of this book was spent in excruciating detail on his own companies and deals rather than providing advice and information transferable or usable by other entrepreneurs.
-Perhaps with better structure his intentions would have been clearer (e.g. lesson topic, story, reiterate lesson), but for the majority of this book, I felt like I was listening to stories with no concept of their relevancy or why I should care.
+Perhaps with better structure his intentions would have been clearer (e.g. lesson topic, story, reiterate lesson), but for the majority of The Hard Thing About Hard Things, I felt like I was listening to stories with no concept of their relevancy or why I should care.
 There was also just a level of toxic masculinity (show no weakness, display unrelenting confidence) and aggressiveness displayed in this book that soured most of the messages for me.
 While some of the advice was useful (his emphasis on hiring for strengths rather than weaknesses), I just didn’t click with this book.